QuentinFAIDIDE/KholorsStation/README.md

   Or simply double-click the file to install it through your graphical package manager.

 - **Tarball Archive:**
-  Extract the downloaded `.tar.gz` file and run the installer script as root.
+  Extract the downloaded `.tar.gz` file and copy the files in the install tree.
   ```bash
   tar -xzvf kholors_*.tar.gz
   cd kholors_*
   sudo ./install.sh
   ```
   To uninstall, run `sudo ./uninstall.sh` from the same directory.
+  Note that I didnt test this installation script much.

 ### 3. How to Use